Scientology: Controversies

-Scientology social programs such as drug and criminal rehabilitation have likewise drawn both support and criticism.

 Stephen A. Kent, a professor of sociology, has said that "Scientologists see themselves as possessors of doctrines and skills that can save the world, if not the galaxy."
 As stated in Scientology doctrine: "The whole agonized future of this planet, every man, woman and child on it, and your own destiny for the next endless trillions of years depend on what you do here and now with and in Scientology."
-Kent has described Scientology's ethics system as "a peculiar brand of morality that uniquely benefited [the Church of Scientology] ...
+Kent has described the Scientology ethics and justice system as "a peculiar brand of morality that uniquely benefited [the Church of Scientology] ...
 In plain English, the purpose of Scientology ethics is to eliminate opponents, then eliminate people's interests in things other than Scientology."

 Many former members have come forward to speak out about the organization and the negative effects its teachings have had on them, including celebrities such as Leah Remini.
 Remini spoke about her split from the Church of Scientology, saying that she still has friends within the organization whom she is no longer able to speak with.

+Throughout the early 1950s, adherents of Hubbard were arrested for practicing medicine without a license.
+In January 1951, the New Jersey Board of Medical Examiners brought proceedings against the Dianetic Research Foundation on the charge of teaching medicine without a license.
+In January 1963 U.S. Marshals raided the Founding Church of Scientology in Washington.
+Scientology social programs such as drug and criminal rehabilitation have also drawn both support and criticism.